Mindbridge-innovations/therapist-approval-backend/CONTRIBUTING.md

-# Contributing to Therapist Approval Backend
+# Contributing to Therapist Approval

-We